Walker, Kansas

 Walker is an unincorporated community in Herzog Township, Ellis County, Kansas, United States.
 It is located between Hays and Russell, along old Hwy 40 on the north side of I-70.
-Walker has a post office with ZIP code 67674.
+Walker has a post office with ZIP Code 67674.

 History

 Settlers from Ohio founded Walker in 1872.
 They likely named the settlement for Robert J. Walker, the 4th Territorial Governor of Kansas.
 From 1876 to 1878, they were joined by Volga German immigrants and Plattdeutsch-speaking Germans from Ohio and Kentucky who settled in the area.

 The first post office in Walker opened in 1873, closed temporarily in 1876, and then reopened in 1878.
 St. Ann's Church was built and dedicated in 1905.
 The community's first school was built in 1893, followed by a second building in 1925.
 The school has since closed but remains in use as a community center.

 In 1942, the U.S. Army built Walker Army Airfield northwest of Walker.
 During World War II, thousands were stationed at the airfield, mostly for training in operation of the Boeing B-29 Superfortress bomber aircraft.
-In August 31, 1944, a total of 5,936 personnel were stationed at the airfield.
+On August 31, 1944, a total of 5,936 personnel were stationed at the airfield.
 With victory over Japan in August 1945, the mission of the airfield was ramped down to a point where it was put on inactive status on Januar 31, 1946.
 The military closed and disposed of the base by the end of 1946.

 Construction of Interstate 70 reached Walker in 1966, passing immediately south of the community.